JosepMariaVila/Xahau-Dev-Contest/.github/pull_request_template.md

 ## How to Use the Project 🚀

-## EXAMPLE 1 (XAH price is set by us arbitrarily for demonstration purposes)
+## EXAMPLE 1 (oracle XAH price set by us arbitrarily for demonstration purposes)

 ### Accounts required